TritonDataCenter/rfd/rfd/0068/README.md

   This is my favourite option and would have been the suggested plan except for this issue.

+- New idea: change the `$buildstamp` to be `$buildtime-$branch-$gitsha` so that it is sortable for build time.
+Then `X.Y.Z-$buildstamp` would roughly sort appropriately.
+We still have the `semver.satisfies` surprises to watch out for.

+- XXX chris' idea

+- XXX dap's feedback

 - `X.Y.Z` (e.g. "1.2.3"), no buildstamp, surface the build info in tooling.
   Perhaps tooling like `sdcadm insts` and the "SDC Agents" key in sysinfo